-Cash from JLEN's projects is used to fund dividend payments and maintain JLEN's capital base
+Cash used to fund dividend and maintain capital base

 Chris Tanner taking on sole lead responsibility for the fund

 Introducing JLEN

 John Laing Environmental Assets Group (JLEN) invests, through a subsidiary, John Laing Environmental Assets Group (UK) Limited (UK Holdco), in infrastructure projects that utilise natural or waste resources or support more environmentally-friendly approaches to economic activity.
 This could involve the generation of renewable energy (including solar, wind, hydropower and biomass technologies), the supply and treatment of water, the treatment and processing of waste, and projects that promote energy efficiency.
 It is aiming to build a portfolio that is diversified both geographically and by type of environmental asset.
 This emphasis on diversification helps differentiate JLEN from its peers which tend to specialise in solar or wind.